Table of Contents

 Stripe xlator, provided the ability to stripe data across bricks.
 This functionality was used to create and support files larger than a single brick and also to provide better disk utilization across large file IO, by spreading the IO blocks across bricks and hence physical disks.

 This functionality is now provided by the shard xlator

-To enable stripping or sharding an existing volume you can enable features.shard, for example to enable stripping on replicated_volume from my CentOS 8 node
+To enable striping or sharding an existing volume you can enable features.shard, for example to enable striping on replicated_volume from my CentOS 8 node

 Below are the list of volumes on my CentOS 8 node: